INFORMATION FOR PARENTS

 Schools can be breeding grounds for infections if sick children are sent to school.
 Please keep unwell children at home.

 It is important that we have accurate records of your home, work, and mobile numbers as well as doctor and other emergency numbers.
 If you change any of these contact details please make notifying the school your first priority.
-You can also change these details through the school’s KnowledgeNet.

 Addressing Concerns